stevejay/react-roving-tabindex/README.md

 This package does not support nesting one roving tabindex group inside another.
 I believe that this complicates keyboard navigation too much.

+### When not to use this package

+If you need a roving tabindex in a very large grid/table then you might be better served with a bespoke implementation (but do test this first).
+By not including any unnecessary flexibility that this package offers then you will likely create a more performant implementation when the scale is such that performance becomes paramount.
+For example, you might not need to support the enabling and unenabling of tab stops.
+It also takes time to register the gridcells with the package, and there is an overhead to creating the row index mapping.

 ## Requirements

 This package has been written using the React Hooks API, so it is only usable with React version 16.8 onwards.
 It has peer dependencies of `react` and `react-dom`.